ConduitIO/conduit-connector-protocol/README.md

 ## Implementing a connector in other languages

-You can use [buf](https://buf.build/) to generate code for building a Conduit plugin in virtually any major language.
-To do that you need to create a [`buf.gen.yaml`](https://docs.buf.build/generate/usage#create-a-bufgenyaml) file and configure the plugins for the language you want to use.
+You can use [buf](https://buf.build/) to generate code for building a Conduit connector in virtually any major language.
+To do that you need to create a [`buf.gen.yaml`](https://docs.buf.build/generate/usage#create-a-bufgenyaml) file and configure the connectors for the language you want to use.

 For example here is a `buf.gen.yaml` file that is configured to generate C++ and Java code: